stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-_(crosstalk)_ So, I hope you've enjoyed this, uh, this episode of the, uh, season-- It's not an episode. __[laughs]__ Card-- _(nervously)_ Ben.
+_(crosstalk)_ So, I hope you've enjoyed this episode of the season-- It's not an episode. __[laughs]__ Card-- _(cautiously)_ Ben.
 Ben, we have to finish now.
-It's very hot and we've been going for quite a while.
+It's very hot, and we've been going for quite a while.

 #### BEN

 Continue without me.
-I-- I'm fine over here. _(crosstalk, whispering)_ Cardinal Fang.
+I'm fine over here.

+#### TIM

+Okay.

+#### BEN

+_(whispering)_ Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 Cardinal Fang.
 The Side Winder.
 The Big Barber.
 Cardinal Fang.
 The Lake Wither.
 The Ham Throw.

 #### TIM

-Okay. _(crosstalk)_ Um, so I hope you've enjoyed this, uh, this season one Q&A, uh, of, of Stellar Firma with Tim and Ben.
-Uh, lot of fun.
-Um, so hopefully we'll be doing more of these in the future.
+_(crosstalk)_ So I hope you've enjoyed this season one Q&A of Stellar Firma with Tim and Ben.
+Lot of fun.
+So hopefully we'll be doing more of these in the future.
 Hopefully one at the end of season two but who knows?
 There might be some Patreon exclusive Q&As as well.
-Uh, so, it's a-- a big thank you from Tim Meredith.
+So, it's a big thank you from Tim Meredith.

 #### BEN